JohnLyu2/johnlyu2.github.io/_pages/about.md

 Hi, this is John Lü 吕正旸.
 Welcome to my personal webpage!

 I am a 4th-year PhD student in Computer Engineering at UWaterloo, supervised by [Vijay Ganesh](https://vganesh1.github.io/) and [Arie Gurfinkel](https://arieg.bitbucket.io/).
-My research focuses on formal verification, with applications in both software and hardware systems.
+My research focuses on learning-guided formal verification, with applications in both software and hardware systems.

 <!-- I am also collarbating with [Florin Manea](https://flmanea.blogspot.com/)'s group at the Universty of Göttingen
 and [Dirk Beyer](https://www.sosy-lab.org/)'s group at LMU Munich.  -->